tle32252/checkpoint1/README3.md

 To run this file please do chmod +x in the terminal

-To do the normal download, in the main function, else part, use self.downloadAll() instead of self.downloadThread()
+To do the normal download, in the main function, else part, use self.downloadAll() instead of self.downloadThread() or you can run srget2final.py instead

 ex: ./srgetcp3.py -o filename.txt url